th3alexdev/weather-app/README.md

 ## What I learned? 📚
 During the creation of this project, I acquired certain knowledge and skills:

-   - Created a user interface using React to effectively build interactive components and manage state.
+   - Create a UI using React to effectively build interactive components and manage state.
-   - Integrated APIs into the web application to fetch weather and forecast data.
+   - Integrate optimized APIs calls into the web application for fast and efficient data retrieval.
+   - Use custom hooks to manage state and data fetching.
-   - Implemented error handling and notifications to enhance the user experience.
+   - Implemented error handling to provide a seamless user experience.
-   - How to improve development efficiency using Vite.js as a fast build tool
+   - Improved development efficiency using Vite.js as a fast build tool.
+   - Clean and responsive UI design with full accessibility support.

-## Dependencies
+## Dependencies 📦

    - `react toastify` - library for displaying toast notifications in React applications.
    - `sass` - popular CSS preprocessor that enhances the styling capabilities of CSS.
    - `autoprefixer` - plugin for Sass that adds vendor prefixes to CSS rules automatically.

-## APIs Used
+## APIs Used 🌐

  This project uses the following APIs: